-The changes created during a rhinoplasty surgery are determined by the patient’s current nasal condition and desired results.
-Excess bone is commonly removed so the nose can be restructured; the bridge may be lowered and thinned by this process.
-If the nose is under-projected, a nasal implant will add material to the bone structure to create a more prominent underlying formation.
-The cartilage that makes up the lower two-thirds of the nose is refined to produce a more elegant tip.
+The changes made during nasal surgery are determined by the current condition of the nose and the desired results.
+In many cases, excess bone will be removed so the nose can be restructured and the bridge lowered.
+A nasal implant may be used to add to the bone structure for a more prominent stucture with under-projected noses.
+The cartilage of the nose can also be refined to improve the tip of the nose.

 Your Rhinoplasty Experience

-What Age is Right for a Nose Job (Rhinoplasty)
+What Age is Right for a Nose Job?

 The final results of your rhinoplasty may not be apparent for a year or more, though the majority of nasal swelling will subside within weeks.
 It may take months to a year for residual inflammation to cease entirely.
 The minor changes that morph over this year are often noticeable only to the patient.
 Complete the contact form on this page for more information.